stream-zero/shared-docs-common/content/en/docs/fx/Developer_Guide/Build_and_deploy_openAPI.md

 3. **OpenAPI Specification Update**:

    - Navigate to the root directory of your local repository and update the `openapi.yaml` file to reflect your API design.
+   - **Important**: When editing the `openapi.yaml`, ensure you introduce the `tag` attribute for each endpoint.
+This attribute is mandatory and specifies the name of the controller that should handle the endpoint.

 4. **Code Generation**:

    - Execute the command:

-     ```
+     ```bash

      java -jar swagger-codegen-cli.jar generate -l python-flask -i openapi.yaml -o server -c server/sg_config.json
      ```

-     This command generates the server code based on your `openapi.yaml` specification.
+     This command generates the server code based on your openapi.yaml specification.

 5. **Implement Controller Functions**: